pypm/home/docs/pypmca/elements.md

 Owing to the complexity of ensembles made from mixtures of very different growth rate sub groups, such situations should be treated with care until such behaviour has been thoroughly tested!

+Important methods:

+``save_file(filename)``
+The ensemble is saved to a file that has all information about the models and their connections
+The filetype for a ``pyPM.ca`` ensemble file is ``.pypm_e``.

+``Ensemble.open_file(filepath)``
+Class method to restore a previously saved ensemble.
+Returns an ensemble object.

+``upload_models(list_of_models)`` and ``upload_model_files(list_of_files)``
+adds models to the ensemble.

+``define_cross_transmission(infection_cycle_name, infected_name,
+susceptible_name, total_name, contagious_name, alpha_name,
+contact_type, contact)`` defines how the populations mix and gives sufficient information for the ensemble to replicate the infection cycle.

+For example new infections in model A arising from interactions with group B are calculated by Susceptible_A / M * f[A][B] * Contagious_B * alpha_AB
+* M is the total effective total population = sum f[A][B] * N_B.
+* alpha_AB is the geometric mean = sqrt(alpha_A * alpha_B)
+* the contact matrix, f, needs to be n x n, where n is the number of models and the order of the matrix rows matches the order of the models in model_list

+In a homogeneous society, all alphas are the same, and all terms of the matrix are 1. f represents the relative probability for a contagious members of B group to infect a random member of the A group (relative to infecting a random member of the B group).
+The off diagonal elements are typically less than 1.
+The diagonal elements are 1 by definition.
+A diagonal matrix describes a set of independent populations.
+Given the definintion of M, both homogenous and independent populations yield their original infection rate without adjusting alpha.

+The contact matrix can be specified in a number of ways, defined by contact_type:
+* 'diagonal','independent': all diagonal terms are 1, non-diagonal are 0.
+This corresponds to the situation where all models develop independently
+* 'equality': all matrix elements are 1.
+This corresponds to the situation where members are blind to the catagorizations
+* 'fixed': an arbitrary contact_matrix is provided as a list of list of floats Diagonal elements are inforced to be 1.
+An ValueError is raised if not.
+* 'simple': all off-diagonal elements are equal and specified by a single Parameter object provided in list passed by the contact argument
+* 'symmetric': off-diagonal elements passed by n(n-1)/2 Parameter objects provided in the list passed by the contact argument - f12,f13,...,f1n,f23,f24...
+Parameters are included in the ensemble parameter list for ease in adjusting the mixing.